-Matthew Bourne’s New Adventures brings his wartime revival of Cinderella to the new city this month.
+Matthew Bourne’s New Adventures brings his wartime revival of Cinderella to Milton Keynes this month.

 Dance devotees can look forward to a dark reimagining of a classic fairy tale when the admired choreographer’s popular company makes its annual visit to Milton Keynes Theatre.

-Set in London during the Second World War, Bourne’s radical retelling does not involve a prince, a fairy godmother or a royal ball.
+Set in London during the Second World War, Matthew Bourne’s Cinderella is a radical retelling that does not involve a prince, a fairy godmother or a royal ball.
 Instead, his evocative dance theatre production sees a wounded RAF pilot enjoy a chance encounter with a timid young woman.
 The couple spend just enough time together to fall head over heels in love before being parted by the horrors of the Blitz.

 Never one to follow convention, Bourne replaces the familiar fairy godmother with a mysterious male figure – a silver-suited angel.